Bee Identification

 - Look for bright yellow balls of pollen (corbicula) stored on their hind legs.

-Large dark bee
+Large dark bees

 Families: Apidae, Andrenidae, Colletidae, Halictidae, Megachilidae